marmelab/react-admin/docs/Theming.md

 ## Using a Predefined Theme

 Material UI also supports [complete theming](http://www.material-ui.com/#/customization/themes) out of the box.
 Material UI ships two base themes: light and dark.
-Admin-on-rest uses the light one by default.
+React-admin uses the light one by default.
 To use the dark one, pass it to the `<Admin>` component, in the `theme` prop (along with `getMuiTheme()`).

 ```jsx
 import darkBaseTheme from 'material-ui/styles/baseThemes/darkBaseTheme';